lmc2179/lmc2179.github.io/drafts/time_series_metrics.md

 Let's see how we might answer these questions on some real data.

-# An example: Trips per day on a ride-sharing app
+# An example: Trips per day KPI on a ride-sharing app

 Imagine, for example, that you're responsible for keeping an eye on how many trips drivers are performing on a ride-sharing app<sup>[1](#foot1)</sup>.
 If your goal is to monetize driver time, you want this number going up, since it will mean you're able to increase your ROI on each driver.
-(In real life you might worry about other parts of the trip funnel, but we'll put that aside for now.)
+(In real life you might worry about other parts of the trip funnel like total active drivers, but we'll put that aside for now.)

 Lets take a look at our data, which is a monthly time series measuring trips per day of drivers.